361b3rn3/ltsc-activation/README.md

     - Bets Tester

  * Why to use it ?
-    - Clean the Operating Sytem with the unused user profile.
-    - Clean up on 32-bit & 64-bit
-    - Delete account not supported by native Windows tools

  * When to use it ?
-    - Whenever it is necessary to make room on the computer.
-    - Remove a corrupted account
-    - For testing purpose

  <p align="right">(<a href="#readme-top">back to top</a>)</p>